 In partnership with Corwin Press, these courses where created to help educators get further examples and instruction out of some of Corwin best selling authors, by creating a video-based course that supports the book, with the involvement of the author.
 Custom courses can also be developed by users and SINET has developed some very specialized courses for various clients.

 Promotional Videos:

 See marketing videos.

-Pre-Production:
+Pre-production:

 See The Standard School Improvement Network Production Cycle, section 2.2

 Programs: